Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Modules for SL(2,3a)

-Consequently, if $V$ is a self-dual module of pressure $1$ with at least five trivial composition factors then $H$ fixes a line or hyperplane of $V$. \end{lem} \begin{pf} The description of the projective is produced by a Magma calculation, and to see the consequence, since $V$ has pressure $1$ is cannot be the whole projective, hence we can remove all quotients that are trivial, $4_{1,3}$ or $4_{2,3}$, but clearly the top two $1$s can be taken off. \end{pf}
+Consequently, if $M$ is a self-dual module of pressure $1$ with at least five trivial composition factors then $H$ stabilizes a line or hyperplane of $M$. \end{lemma} \begin{proof} The description of the projective is produced by a Magma calculation.

+To see the consequence, let $M$ be a minimal counterexample to the statement.
+By removing all submodules and quotients not of dimension $4$ from $M$, we may assume that $M$ is a submodule of $P(4_{1,2})$ (up to field automorphism).
+Since $M$ has pressure $1$ it cannot be the whole of $P(4_{1,2})$, so in particular $M$ is a submodule of $\rad(P(4_{1,2}))$.
+As the top of $M$ must be $4_{1,2}$, this means that $M$ cannot have $1$, $3_2$, $4_{2,3}$, $4_{1,3}$ or $12_{2,3,1}$ as a quotient either, so $M$ is a submodule of $\soc^5(P(4_{1,2}))$.
+This has five trivial factors, but one is a quotient, so also needs to be removed, and $M$ has only four trivial factors, which is a contradiction. \end{proof}